🇧🇼

 Is it safe to travel to Botswana?

-Do I need a visa for Botswana?
+Do I need a visa to visit Botswana for tourism?

 Ready for Botswana?